EU AI Act The Role of Authorised Representatives

 Develops AI systems or GPAI models and must comply with regulations when distributing or producing AI outputs in the EU market.
 Example: A software company creating AI-driven products for EU consumers.

-Incorporates AI systems into products and must adhere to regulations regardless of location if distributing in the EU market.
+Incorporating AI systems into products requires adherence to regulations regardless of location if distributing in the EU market.
 Example: An automotive manufacturer integrating AI technology into self-driving vehicles sold in the EU.

 Acts as a gatekeeper for AI systems entering the EU market from non-EU countries and must conduct due diligence before placement.
 Example: An EU-based company importing AI-powered gadgets from Asia.

-Provides AI systems for distribution or use in the EU market and must verify compliance of related providers and importers.
+Companies that provide AI systems for distribution or use in the EU market must verify compliance of related providers and importers.
 Example: A technology company distributing AI software solutions to EU businesses.

 Acts as an intermediary between non-EU AI providers and EU authorities, performing tasks specified in the mandate on behalf of the provider.
 Example: An EU-based consultancy appointed by a U.S. AI developer to oversee regulatory obligations in the EU.

-Providers of high risk AI systems or general-purpose AI models based in third countries must appoint an AR within the EU before introducing their products to the Union market.
-This requirement emphasizes the importance of having a local presence to navigate EU regulations effectively.
+Providers of high-risk AI systems or general-purpose AI models based in third countries must appoint an AR within the EU before introducing their products to the Union market.
+This requirement emphasises the importance of having a local presence to navigate EU regulations effectively.

-However, there is an exception to this obligation for providers of general-purpose AI models released under a free and open-source license permitting access, usage, modification, and distribution of the model, along with the public availability of parameters, model architecture information, and usage data, unless such models present systemic risks.
+However, there is an exception to this obligation for providers of general-purpose AI models released under a free and open-source license.
+This license permits access, usage, modification, and distribution of the model, along with the public availability of parameters, model architecture information, and usage data, unless such models present systemic risks.

-As defined in the EU AI Act, AR’s are individuals or entities located or established within the EU who have received and accepted a written mandate from a provider of a high risk AI system or a general-purpose AI model.
-Their primary responsibility is to perform and carry out, on behalf of the provider, the obligations and procedures established by the regulation.
+As defined in the EU AI Act, AR’s are individuals or entities located or established within the EU who have received and accepted a written mandate from a provider of a high-risk AI system or a general-purpose AI model.
+Their primary responsibility is to perform, on behalf of the provider, the obligations and procedures established by the regulation.

-AR’s serve as intermediaries between AI providers located outside the EU and regulatory bodies within Europe and their crucial role is to ensure in the frame of their mandate that the provider has undertaken all measures and has all required documentation prescribed with the strict regulations of the EU AI Act.
+ARs serve as intermediaries between AI providers located outside the EU and regulatory bodies within Europe.
+Their crucial role is to ensure, within the framework of their mandate, that the provider has undertaken all measures and has all the required documentation prescribed by the strict regulations of the EU AI Act.

 For example, let’s say a tech company based in the United States develops an AI system classified as high risk or general-purpose AI models and wants to sell it in the EU market.
 Before they can do so, they need to appoint an AR within the EU.